 A healthy version of the traditional chicken pot pie loaded with vegetables but does not contain any cream, butter or milk (Dairy Free) .
 Full of fresh herbs and topped with a light and flaky phyllo crust.

 Who doesn’t love chicken pot pie?
-Like a big warm hug, I can’t think of anything more comforting in the middle of Winter.
+Like a big warm hug, I can’t think of anything more comforting.

 My husband introduced me to Harrows Chicken Pie, a Boston area chain, back when we were dating.
 Hands down, it is the best chicken pie in the world filled with moist chicken, hearty potatoes and topped with a buttery, flaky pie crust worth every last calorie.